SportBeep.com

 June 5, 2025

 Kate Douglass surged past world record-holder Lilly King in the final 20 meters to win the 100m breaststroke in 1:05.79, with three-time Olympic gold medallist King taking second in 1:06.02.
 Douglass denied King a victory in what the veteran has said was her last race in a US pool, having announced this season will be her last.
-“It’s been such a great ride, and can’t wait to rep USA this summer,” said King, who will have a chance to add to her tally of 11 world titles in Singapore before she says goodbye for good.
+“It’s been such a great ride, and I can’t wait to rep USA this summer,” said King, who will have a chance to add to her tally of 11 world titles in Singapore before she says goodbye for good.

-King admitted the prospect of racing in front of home fans for the last time brought out some unfamiliar emotions.
+King admitted that the prospect of racing in front of home fans for the last time brought out some unfamiliar emotions.
 “I had a little moment after the race, but this isn’t my last meet,” she said.
-“I was trying not to think too much about it … it was a weird feeling (before the race).
+“I was trying not to think too much about it… it was a weird feeling (before the race).
 That was an interesting thing to deal with for the first time.”

 World record-holder Regan Smith won the women’s 100m backstroke, overtaking Katharine Berkoff on the second lap to win in 57.69.
 Smith claimed her first victory of the week after three runner-up finishes, with Berkoff second in 58.13.
 Rex Maurer won the men’s 400m free in 3:43.53, slicing more than three seconds off his personal best with the second-fastest time in the world this season behind the world record of 3:39.96 set by Lukas Martens in April.
 Luka Mijatovic, 16, was second in 3:45.71.